Marina Electrical Equipment Frequently Asked Questions and Answers

 Is a shore power converter better than an isolation transformer?

-Unlike an isolation transformer a shore power converter enables the yacht to connect to marina power that is different to the yacht’s power, the converter also provides clean power from a poor quality supply whereas a transformer will pass the poor power onto the yacht.
-A shore power converter provides total separation from the marina electrical power to prevent stray currents and galvanic corrosion.
+Unlike an isolation transformer, a shore power converter enables the yacht to connect to marina power that is different from the yacht’s power, the converter also provides clean power from a poor quality supply, whereas a transformer will pass the poor power onto the yacht.
+A shore power converter provides total separation from the marina's electrical power to prevent stray currents and galvanic corrosion.

 How does a shore power converter protect all my onboard equipment?